peatazhao/semantic_understanding/README.md

 # Semantic Understanding of Indoor Spaces with Speech
 **Overview**
-This project utilized the Intel RealSense D435i camera as its only peripheral.
+This project attempts tp tackles the challenge of indoor navigation and interaction for individuals who suffer from vision and hearing problems.
+By utilizing an Intel RealSense D435i and pretrained YOLO and CLIP models, our system is capable of predicting the semantic understanding of the scene in addition to articulating that to the user.

 **Tip:**
 If possible, use Windows, as realsense D435i ran with less issues compared to macOS.

 **Authors**
-- Ankita Mahajan
+- Ankita Mahajan (ankitamj@umich.edu)
-- Peter Zhao
+- Peter Zhao (peata@umich.edu)